-Paper Days: Silent Film + Live Music – Edinburgh
+Paper Days: A Colombian Short Film Retrospective with Live Music

 Colombia Presente!
 2025 brings a very special evening: a silent film with live music, in tribute to Jorge Silva (1941–1987), one of Colombia’s most important cinematographers and the sentimental and creative partner of filmmaker Marta Rodríguez.
 We will screen Paper Days (1964), Silva’s only fictional film, a jewel of Colombian cinema.
 With its beautiful photography and delicate visual language, the film reflects on social class in the outskirts of Bogotá, through the simple but powerful image of children flying a kite.